C0mrade-ke/c0mrade-ke/README.md

 - 🧑‍💻 Self-taught developer
 - ⚡ Passionate about tech & problem solving
 - 🚀 Always exploring new stacks
-- 🎯 Building, breaking, and perfecting apps
+- 🎯 Building, breaking, and perfecting

 ---